Rodent: Social behavior

 Among the most social of rodents are the ground squirrels, which typically form colonies based on female kinship, with males dispersing after weaning and becoming nomadic as adults.
-Cooperation in ground squirrels varies between species and typically includes making alarm calls, defending territories, sharing food, protecting nesting areas, and preventing infanticide.
-The black-tailed prairie dog forms large towns that may cover many hectares.
-The burrows do not interconnect, but are excavated and occupied by territorial family groups known as coteries.
-A coterie often consists of an adult male, three or four adult females, several nonbreeding yearlings, and the current year's offspring.
+Cooperation in ground squirrels varies between species and typically includes making alarm calls, protecting nesting areas, and preventing infanticide.
+The prairie dogs live in colonies, or 'towns', which can stretch for kilometers all around and number in the thousands.
+These consist of territorial family groups known as "coteries" that occupy separate burrows.
+A coterie often consists of an adult male, three or four adult females, and offspring, including yearlings and juveniles.
 Individuals within coteries are friendly with each other, but hostile towards outsiders.